rzeldent/esp32-smartdisplay/README.md

 The audio is a bit distorted.
 [HexeguitarDIY](https://github.com/hexeguitar/ESP32_TFT_PIO) has a fix for that by changing the resistor values to prevent distortion.
 [![HexeguitarDIY Audio mod](https://img.youtube.com/vi/6JCLHIXXVus/0.jpg)](https://www.youtube.com/watch?v=6JCLHIXXVus)

-## Demo application

-An bare minimum application to demonstrate the library can be found at [esp32-smartdisplay-demo](https://github.com/rzeldent/esp32-smartdisplay-demo).
-This application uses this library and the SquareLine Studio GUI generator.

 ## Appendix: Board details